 which are clearly additive subgroups of $K$.
 There exists a unique linear topology $\grT_v$ on $K$ for which the sets $V_\alpha$ form a fundamental system of neighborhoods of $0$.
 If $v$ is trivial, then $\grT_v$ is the discrete topology.
 Equipped with this topology $K$ is a Hausdorff topological field.

 Let $K^*$ be the completion of $K$, which is a complete topological ring.
-Note that if the $v$ of height $1$, or more generally there exists a \emph{countable} fundamental system of neighborhoods of $0$.
-Then the notion of completeness and the construction of completion can be made by Cauchy sequences, which is similar to the classical construction of $\R$ from $\Q$.
+Note that if $v$ is of height $1$, or more generally, there exists a \emph{countable} fundamental system of neighborhoods of $0$.
+Then the notion of completeness and the construction of completion can be made by the usual Cauchy sequences, which is similar to the classical construction of $\R$ from $\Q$.

 \begin{prop} Let $v$ be a valuation of a field $K$ with value group $G$ and equip $G$ with the discrete topology.